 Transforming your business in the cloud is a similar process.
 First, you choose a provider and migrate your applications, infrastructure, and data.
 But, just as the whales must adapt to changes as they migrate, it’s what you do throughout and after a migration that will enable you to arrive at the ideal destination.

 Up to now, we’ve been speaking about migration as the first phase or starting point of IT modernisation.
 And that’s true in the sense that the cloud is the ideal environment for modernisation, and migration is how you get there.
 But it’s not always a linear, migrate-then-modernise process.

 Migration and modernisation are more like two sides of the same coin.
 The order in which they happen will be unique to your needs and to the characteristics of the workload or app.
 Migration and modernisation will also overlap and intersect, and the right strategy will have you migrating while you modernise and modernising while you migrate.

 Across numerous successful migrations, we’ve helped our customers achieve the following:

 - 43 percent fewer security incidents per year

 - Three times more features delivered per year

-Customers from a variety of industries are using AWS to migrate and modernize.
-For more than 6 years, we’ve driven successful migrations for organizations across nearly every industry and of all shapes and sizes.
+Customers from a variety of industries are using AWS to migrate and modernise.
+For more than 6 years, we’ve driven successful migrations for organisations across nearly every industry and of all shapes and sizes.
 Trust Ubertas Consulting to help you transform your business into a customer-centric, digitally savvy enterprise that thrives in today’s market—and stands ready to conquer tomorrow’s

 “There is no compression algorithm for experience.”Andy Jassy, CEO, Amazon

-Talk to the Ubertas Consulting team about how you can realizing the benefits of IT modernization with AWS Cloud.
+Talk to the Ubertas Consulting team about how you can realising the benefits of IT modernisation with AWS Cloud.